 The 2017-2022 Rhode Island SHSP adopted a 3 percent reduction in average annual fatalities and serious injuries to account for the recent increases for both numbers.
-The 2022 fatality and fatality rate targets for the HSP and HSIP are estimated to trend higher as the five-year average from 2018-2022 reflects a sustained trend of slightly higher fatalities than observed in the few years prior.
-The HSP from the previous fiscal year included years (2014, 2015, 2016) with a lower number of fatalities and helped to lower the five-year average.
-Preliminary fatality numbers in 2021 are trending higher than average for recent years, consistent with the increasing rate of fatalities observed in the second half of 2020.
-In addition, this higher number of fatalities combined with lower VMT due to the COVID-19 pandemic also results in higher fatality rates.
+The 2023 fatality and fatality rate targets for the HSP and HSIP are estimated to trend the same or lower as the five-year average from 2019-2023 reflects a sustained trend of slightly lower fatalities than observed in the few years prior.
+In 2021 fatalities showed a small improvement over 2020 when most states in the nation were continuing to struggle with the jump in fatalities during the COVID-19 pandemic.
+Serious injuries in 2021 remained relatively similar to 2020 with a small increase in-year but continued decreases in the five-year average due to continual downward trends up to 2021.